life-efficient/High-Output-Education/Teaching Techniques.md

-# How to teach like a Champion
+# Teaching Techniques

+The following are my notes on Doug Lemov's work in Teach Like a Champion.

 ---
 ## Part 1: Gathering data on student mastery